AyangNovaAnggraeni/UAS_AI/README.md

 ## 📝 Disclaimer

 This repository is created for **learning purposes only**.
-It contains my personal coursework, practice exercises, and experiments from the Web Programming (PBW) class.
+It contains my personal work for the Final Project in "Kecerdasan Buatan" class in Universitas Singaperbangsa Karawang.
-I do not claim that this is the best way to structure or solve each problem — these files are meant to serve as **references only**, not as official guides.
+I do not claim that this is the best way to structure or solve the problem — these files are meant to serve as **references only**, not as official guides.
 Please feel free to learn from the code, but use your own judgment and consult other sources when applying it in real projects.

 ---